jyanivaddi/ERA_V1/session_11/README.md

 ![metrics2](doc/Accuracy.png)

 # Grad CAM
-<p>Gradient weighted Class Activatin Mapping ([GradCAM](https://arxiv.org/pdf/1611.07450.pdf)) is an explaianability utility that highlights the regions in the image that cause the model to make a certain prediction.
+Gradient weighted Class Activatin Mapping ([GradCAM](https://arxiv.org/pdf/1611.07450.pdf)) is an explaianability utility that highlights the regions in the image that cause the model to make a certain prediction.
 The images below shows some of the misclassified images.
-In the title, the first label is the predicted, and the second label is the ground truth.</p>
+In the title, the first label is the predicted, and the second label is the ground truth.

 ![misclassifications](doc/misclassification.png)